alaincaltieri/financialfallacies/_posts/2023-10-13-you_need_a_high_income_to_be_financially_secure.markdown

 The allure of this fallacy is understandable.
 It's easy to assume that a larger income can solve all our financial problems.
 We might believe that if we earn more, we won't have to worry about budgeting, saving, or investing.
 It's a seductive thought, but unfortunately, it's not accurate.

-The correct financial behaviour involves responsible financial management.
+An effective financial strategy involves responsible financial management.
 This includes forming a clear understanding of your income and expenses, creating a realistic budget, saving a portion of your income regularly, investing wisely for long-term growth, guarding against risk with suitable insurance policies, and avoiding high interest debt.
 It also involves continual financial education to make informed decisions.

 Further Readings: